cynthialmy/snapsell-backend/README.md

 - Users can only access their own data
 - Public/shared listings are readable via share_slug
 - Anonymous feedback is allowed
-- Service role can perform admin operations
+- Secret key can perform admin operations (bypasses RLS)

 ### Storage Policies